Kenny Irwin Jr.: NASCAR

 Irwin began his major-league NASCAR career in the Craftsman Truck Series.
 He made his debut in that series in 1996 at Phoenix International Raceway, driving the No. 26 Ford F-150 for MB Motorsports.
 He started and finished 32nd after an engine failure.
 In his second start at Richmond International Raceway, he won the pole in the No. 62 Raybestos Ford for Liberty Racing, finishing fifth in the event.

-He moved up to drive full-time in 1997, driving the No. 98 Ford for Liberty Racing.
+Irwin moved up to drive full-time in 1997, driving the No. 98 Ford for Liberty Racing.
 He had two wins, seven top-fives, and ten top-ten finishes that season, on his way to a tenth-place finish in the final point standings.
 He also won Rookie of the Year honors that season.
 Irwin also made his debut in the Winston Cup Series in 1997 with David Blair Motorsports at Richmond.
 He qualified on the outside pole and led for twelve laps, finishing in eighth place.
 He ran three more races with Blair that season, qualifying no worse than eleventh.

 "Everyone has been hoping to find the next Jeff Gordon, I think we found him."